Are You Living Life with Thyroid Brain Fog?

 About Hugh Melnick, MD

 Dr. Hugh D. Melnick is a reproductive endocrinologist who has been treating patients with hormonal and fertility problems since 1976.
 In 1983, Dr. Melnick founded Advanced Fertility Services, which was the first free standing In Vitro Fertilization Center in New York City and is still its medical director.
 Dr. Melnick’s vast clinical experience together with his own personal experience having hypothyroidism has enabled him to develop a unique approach to the diagnosis and treatment of hypothyroidism.
 During his many years of clinical practice, he has recognized how hypothyroidism can adversely affect every part of the human body, creating many unpleasant symptoms, which inevitably interfere with a productive and enjoyable quality of life.
-In addition to his fertility services, Dr. Melnick serves hypothyroidism patients in the continental U.S. and internationally via telemedicine and at his clinic in New York City.
+In addition to his fertility services, Dr. Melnick specializes in the treatment of hypothyroidism.

 Reference: